pytorch/pytorch/docs/cpp/source/notes/tensor_creation.rst

   Sometimes a function does not need a size at all.
 For example, the size of the tensor returned by ``arange`` is fully specified by its function-specific arguments -- the lower and upper bound of a range of integers.
+In that case the function does not take a ``size`` parameter.

 Configuring Properties of the Tensor
 ************************************